microsoft/kiota/vscode/microsoft-kiota/README.md

 ## Migrating from older use of lock file to a workspace.json

-Latest Kiota extension has been improved to using a workspace instead of a lock file to facilitate having multiple clients, plugins, or manifests within the same workspace.
+The latest version of the Kiota extension has been improved to using a workspace instead of a lock file to facilitate having multiple clients, plugins, or manifests within the same workspace.
 The workspace.json file also provides an opportunity to edit, or regenerate the outputs conveniently.

 <img width="482" alt="Working with the extension's workspace" src="https://github.com/microsoft/kiota/blob/865b5f9a3b6aa495f42a397714b09a08bdb99011/vscode/microsoft-kiota/images/samples/GenerationMultipleClientsSameWorkspace.png">